INK WITHOUT FEAR: Discover the Art of Bringing Your Drawings to Life

 To continue developing your skills, I propose these more advanced exercises:

-1. High Contrast: Take a previous drawing and transform it into a high-contrast version.
-Remove all contour lines and define shapes solely through the contrast between white and black.
+- High Contrast: Take a previous drawing and transform it into a high contrast version.
+Remove all contour lines and define shapes solely through the contrast between black and white.
 This exercise will help you think in terms of light and shadow, beyond lines.

 In this image, you can see how the use of high contrast and tonal variety can create impactful images without relying on contour lines.
 Observe how light and shadow define shapes and create depth.